TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/TrueNAS-Core.md

 ------

-## Mount your shares
+## Mount Your Shares

 Follow standard mounting procedures for your operating system/device.
-In Ubuntu mounting a NFS share is as simple as adding it to `/etc/fstab` with `<host>:/mnt/tank/Media /mnt/data nfs defaults,_netdev,rw 0 0`, and issuing `mount -a` (or rebooting).
+In Ubuntu, mounting an NFS share is as simple as adding it to `/etc/fstab` with `<host>:/mnt/tank/Media /mnt/data nfs defaults,_netdev,rw 0 0`, and issuing `mount -a` (or rebooting).

 Regardless of method, make sure that the device ends up with a `data` mount point.
 The mount point is important since it will allow us to follow the usual guide for folder structure.
 If you've followed the guide, from a NFS share standpoint the owner and group of the `/mnt/data` directory will be the user and group that were previously configured in the Dataset Permissions section.
 If this is improperly configured you can end up with `nobody` as the owner or group, or have permission errors.